Will Burtin: Early life in Germany

 Will Burtin was born in Cologne, Germany, to August and Gertrud Bürtin on January 27, 1908.
 Burtin's education was interrupted early during World War I when German armies took over his elementary school for cavalry barracks.
 Burtin also never graduated high school; instead, Burtin started studying topography at Handwerkskammer Köln.
 After graduation, Burtin studied graphic and industrial design at the Kölner Werkschulen (Cologne Academy of Fine and Applied Arts) in 1926.
 During his time studying topography and art, Burtin interned at the typesetting studio of Dr. Philippe Knöll.
 He worked for Knöll on exhibitions at GeSoLei in Düsseldorf.

 In 1927, Burtin opened his own design studio in Cologne, in which he created booklets, posters, type books, exhibitions, displays, advertising, and movies for German, French, and other clients.
 He had this studio from 1927 to 1938.
 In 1930, Burtin started teaching in Berlin, where he met art student Hilde Munk.
 Burtin and Munk were married in 1932 and Munk became partner in her husband's design studio, Entwurfe Bürtin, (Designs by Burtin).

-During the war, the Nazi Party was determined to win over the public opinion, which brought Will Burtin name to the party's attention, hoping that he would accept the position of Art Director and supervise creation of propaganda designs.
+Prior to the war, the Nazi Party was determined to win over the public opinion, which brought Will Burtin name to the party's attention, hoping that he would accept the position of Art Director and supervise creation of propaganda designs.
 Nazi officials began asking Burtin to work for their cause, while also trying to persuade him to divorce his Jewish wife.
 Burtin was able to decline early Nazi attempts to hire him.
 Burtin always claimed that his work schedule was already too hectic to take on another responsibility.
 However, in 1937, Nazi Propaganda Minister Joseph Goebbels made an official request for Burtin to become the Ministry's Director of Design.
 Burtin cited his backlog of private clients in order to buy time.